 We recognize believer’s baptism and the Lord’s supper as scriptural means of testimony for the church and that every believer should be obedient in baptism and faithfully practice the Lord’s supper.
 (Matthew 28:19-20, Acts 2:41-42, Acts 18:8, I Corinthians 11:23-26).

 We believe that God is sovereign in the giving of spiritual gifts but it is the believer’s responsibility to develop those spiritual gift(s).
 The baptism of the Holy Spirit occurs at conversion and is the placing of the believer into the Body of Christ.
 We believe in the miraculous gifts of the Spirit (John 15:7; I John 5:14-15;I Corinthians 13).

 Restoration and Consummation:

 We believe in the personal, glorious, and bodily return of our Jesus Christ, when he will exercise his role as final Judge, and His kingdom will be consummated.
 We believe in the bodily resurrection of both the justified and those outside of the justification of Christ.
-Those outside of Christ have chosen a life separate from God and thus will given their desire and live an eternal life of selfishness and suffering in what the Bible calls Hell.
-Those in Christ will inherent eternal blessedness in the presence of Jesus, in the new heaven and the new earth.
+Those outside of Christ have chosen a life separate from God and thus will be given their desire and live an eternal life of selfishness and suffering in what the Bible calls Hell.
+Those in Christ will inherit eternal blessedness in the presence of Jesus, in the new heaven and the new earth.
 On the day of judgement, the church will be presented faultless before God by the obedience, suffering and triumph of Christ, all sin purged and its effects forever banished.